-According to the World Health Organization, WHO, definition, obesity is present in people with a body mass index (BMI) of 30 kg/m² or more.
-In this context, a distinction is made between three degrees of severity, which are differentiated from each other by the BMI.
+According to the World Health Organization, WHO, obesity is present in people with a body mass index (BMI) of 30 kg/m² or more.
+In this context, a distinction is made between three degrees of severity, differentiated from each other by the BMI.
 Indicators for the proportion of body fat and its distribution are the abdominal circumference and the waist-hip ratio.

-Obesity is often a risk factor for cardiovascular disease.
-The decisive factor for this risk is not the BMI, but the fat distribution pattern.
-Fat mass deposited in the abdomen and on the internal organs have a particularly detrimental effect (so-called apple type).
-This internal abdominal fat has a particularly unfavorable effect on fat and carbohydrate metabolism (sugar metabolism) and is considered a major indicator of metabolic syndrome, leading to dyslipidemia and diabetes.
+The condition is often a risk factor for cardiovascular disease.
+The decisive factor for this risk is not the BMI but the fat distribution pattern.
+Fat mass deposited in the abdomen and on the internal organs has a particularly detrimental effect (so-called apple type).
+This internal abdominal fat has a particularly unfavorable impact on fat and carbohydrate metabolism (sugar metabolism) and is considered a significant indicator of metabolic syndrome, leading to dyslipidemia and diabetes.
 The more hip- and thigh-emphasized fat distribution (so-called pear type) is considered to be lower risk.

 The most common gene cited as being involved in genetic obesity is the MC4R gene that encodes the melanocortin 4 receptor.
 Its popularity is mainly based on a 2008 research paper in Nature Genetics that cited mutations in this gene as a contributing factor to having a BMI greater than 30.
 Mutations seem to cause extreme hunger, which ultimately leads to overeating.

 In 2007, an association of single nucleotide polymorphisms (SNPs) in the fat mass and obesity-associated (FTO) gene region and risk of obesity was identified, making this locus the first to claim a genetic basis for the condition.

 While some genetic factors may predispose an individual to obesity, whether a person becomes obese is strongly correlated to behavior and lifestyle choices.
 These behaviors tend to be shared by family members, which can make it seem like heredity plays a role.
 Family history may contribute, but mostly by associated factors and less by genetics.
 Most people who are predisposed can avoid the disorder through healthy eating and exercise.